In this Document

 In 12.2 and later, starting the Cluster Health Analyzer will start the Management database and its listener.

-(oracle)$ srvctl start cha
+(oracle)$ srvctl start cha - Validate the changes made:

 (oracle)$ srvctl status nodeapps